DevDimov/recipe-book-gcloud/readme.md

 # Recipe App with React, Node, SQL and Google Cloud

 A minimalist recipe app for storing one's favourite recipes in one place.
 It uses React on the front-end, and Node.js on the back-end.
-It stores recipe information in a MongoDB database and recipe images in an AWS S3 bucket.
+It stores recipe information and images in a Google Cloud SQL database.

 ## Demo

-Deployed on AWS Elastic Beanstalk with CodePipeline.
+Deployed on Google Cloud with App Engine and Cloud Build services.
 To view and interact with the app via a web browser, please contact me.

 ## Screenshots